fabianstamp/qPCR-data-analysis/README.md

-# qPCR-data-analysis: Analysis of gene expresssion data from qPCR in R
+# qPCRDataAnalysis: Analysis of gene expression data from qPCR in R

 ## What is this script for?